SharpNECDisplaySolutions/nec_rpi_config_tool/README.rst

 What's New
 -----------
 08/31/2017
-Update and test against new Raspbian release (Stretch).
+Update and test against new Raspbian release (Jessie and Stretch).
+There is a possibility it may not operate correctly on other distros.

 Sudo no longer required to run the file, it's included.